liferay/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 After adding an item to the cart, click *<< Back* to return to the product description and continue shopping by navigating the category breadcrumbs at the top of the form.
-You can also continue shopping by scrolling through the category, item by item, using the *Previous* and *Next* buttons at the bottom of the product description.
+You can also continue shopping by scrolling through a category, item by item, using the *Previous* and *Next* buttons at the bottom of the product description.

 ![Figure 12.21: This shopping cart has two items in it so far.](../../images/shopping-cart-order.png)

-Each time you add an item to the cart, you will see a running tally of the cart's contents.
+Each time you add an item to the cart, a running tally of the cart's contents is kept.
 Quantities for each item are controlled using drop-down menus.
+The order subtotal and shipping costs appear above a field where coupon codes can be entered.
+When you have finished adding products to the cart, you have three
-The order subtotal and shipping costs are displayed above a field where coupon codes are entered.
-When you have finished adding products to the cart, you have three options to choose from:
+options:

-**Update Cart:** allows you to change the quantity of an item being purchased.
+**Update Cart:** lets you change the quantity of an item being purchased.
-If a minimum number of items has been set in the item description, the field under the *Quantity* column will display that number by default.
+If a minimum number of items has been set in the item description, the field under the Quantity column shows that number by default.
 You can adjust the exact number of items you want with the drop-down menus in the cart.

-**Empty Cart:** allows you to clear the contents of the cart to either start shopping again or to stop shopping.
+**Empty Cart:** lets you clear the contents of the cart to either start shopping again or to stop shopping.

 **Checkout:** sends you to a new form to verify the billing address, shipping